Disposition (Scots law): Warrant 1: Absolute good title

 The Seller warrants that he is able to convey ownership validly to the Buyer.
 The warrant also covers that the Seller's right of ownership (title) is absolutely good, and not voidable or excluded from the Keeper of the Register of Scotland's indemnity.
 Hume, the institutional writer, and source of law in Scotland, says the Seller must furnish the Buyer with evidence that the title is good.
-The warrant must cover the whole of the property transferred, ie: the Seller must own all of the land that is agreed to be transferred under the Missives of Sale.
+The warrant must cover the whole of the property transferred, i.e.: the Seller must own all of the land that is agreed to be transferred under the Missives of Sale.
 An example of this can be commonly found in case law where the Seller contracts to transfer the entire land, that is to say a coele usuque ad centrum (from the heavens to the centre of the Earth) but the mineral rights, found in the strata of the land as a separate conventional tenement, are not owned by the Seller but by a third party but would be warranted to be transferred to the Buyer.
 Following Holms v Ashford Estates Ltd, it is settled that a warrant that the land transferred is fit for the purpose the Buyer has informed the Seller it was to be used does not fall within this warranty.